-Whether you’re shopping OldNavy.com or in the store, you have 45 days to return your items.
+Whether you’re shopping online or in a physical store, you have 45 days to return your items.

 After the 45 days are up, you can still try to return your item for store credit, but that’s totally up to the associate or manager.
 So, you could potentially be out of luck depending on who’s helping you.

-You’ll stand a greater chance of successfully returning your item for store credit if you have your receipt, tags, and it’s still available at Old Navy after the 45-day return window closes.
-If all of those things check off, you’ll likely get store credit (at the item’s current selling price).
+You’ll stand a greater chance of successfully returning your item for store credit if you have your receipt, tags, and the item is still in stock at Old Navy after the 45-day return window closes.
+If all of those things check off, you’ll likely get store credit – at the item’s current selling price.

-For example, I bought a dress for $17.99, and when I went to return it a month and a half later — with its tags and my original receipt — I ended up getting $14.99 back in store credit because it was on sale for $3 less.
+For example, I bought a dress for $17.99, and when I went to return it two months later — with its tags and my original receipt — I ended up getting $14.99 back in store credit because it was on sale for $3 less.

 Lost your receipt and want a cash refund?
 Old Navy employees can usually look up your order via your credit or debit card — just make sure you have your photo ID on hand.